kymb0/kymb0.github.io/_posts/2025-12-21-LLM_Security_Part_1.md

 Here's where it gets spicy.

 This may in fact blow your mind but... there is NO SUCH THING as a "conversation" at the model level.
 The LLM is stateless, it has NO persistence between calls.
 What feels like a back-and-forth chat about whether 3i atlas is an alien craft is actually the application layer re-sending the *entire conversation history* with every single request.
+Think 50 First Dates.

 **Turn 1:** `[system prompt] + [your message]`
 **Turn 2:** `[system prompt] + [your message] + [assistant response] + [your new message]`